 Weather predictions can help people prepare for possible weather extremes, for example by buying in stock feed or ensuring water reserves are at full capacity.
 Transferring water permits, or parts of water permits, allows allocated water to be used by as many people as the resource can sustain.
-Insert new Policy FW.7 as follows:

-Policy FW.7: Water attenuation and retention in rural areas - nonregulatory
+Policy FW.7: Water attenuation and retention in rural areas-non-regulatory